 Bully Reporting at MHS

-This may be accomplished by calling or emailing the Assistant Principal Lori Leverett or the Dean of Students Jerri Gable.
-Ms. Leverett handles students in the 9th and 12th grades, while Mr. Gable handles those students in the 10th and 11th grades.
+Parents may call or email the Assistant Principal, Lori Leverett, or the Dean of Students, Jerri Gable.
+Ms. Leverett handles students in the 9th grade, while Mr. Gable handles those students in the 10th, 11th and 12th grades.